 The Routeburn Track is the perfect track to surround yourself in alpine scenery.
 The 3-day track gives stunning views of glacial lakes, while you stand on tussock and herb fields.
-You can either begin the track from the Routeburn Shelter at the top of Lake Wakatipu or from The Divide, 85km northwest of Te Anau.Learn more about multi-day hikes in our 5 Incredible Multi-day Hikes in the Fiordland National Park.
+You can either begin the track from the Routeburn Shelter at the top of Lake Wakatipu or from The Divide, 85km (53 miles) northwest of Te Anau.

-If you have more time in Fiordland National Park…
+If You Have More Time in Fiordland National Park…

-- Watch some native birds at the Te Anau Bird Sanctuary.
+- Watch some native birds at the Te Anau Bird Sanctuary

 - Climb Mitre Peak for the view of Milford Sound to open up beneath you!

-- Visit Lake Manapouri for some more wonderful walks.
+- Visit Lake Manapouri for some more wonderful walks

-- Visit Gunn Country in the isolated Gunn’s Camp.
+- Visit Gunn Country in the isolated Gunn’s Camp

 - Do more walking!